Engage

 Possible sightings include cool birds, and harbor seals.

-Contact trip leader Mark Boyd with questions 610-657-9401 or use our Meetup let us know you plan to attend.
+Contact trip leader Mark Boyd with questions 610-657-9401 or use our Meetup or Mobilize to let us know you plan to attend.

 Photo of Semipalmated Plover - Sandy Hook NRA - Summer 2014 by ScottBurnet